alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 intersect.
 I believe they oversimplify the discussion.

 However, it's undeniable that compute plays a role in ML progress.
-But how much are AI capabilities driven by scaling up existing models, and how much is driven by new ML ideas?
-In 2015, my guess was that 50% of AGI progress would come from compute and 50% would come from better algorithms.
+But how much are AI capabilities driven by better hardware letting us scale existing models, and how much is driven by new ML ideas?
+This is a complicated question, especially because the two are not independent.
+New ideas enable better usage of hardware, and more hardware lets you try more ideas.
+My 2015 answer to the horrid simplification was that 50% of AGI progress would come from compute, and 50% would come from better algorithms.
 There were several things missing between 2015 models, and something that put the "general" in artificial general intelligence.
 I was not convinced more compute would fix that.